 What to Consider when Buying a Mic for Streaming

-In this section, we wanted to teach you how to do this kind of research yourself, so we created a list of the most important things you need to look for in the best mic under 100.
+In this section, I wanted to teach you how to do this kind of research yourself, so I created a list of the most important things you need to look for in the best mic under 100.

 1. Pickup Pattern